 Modals contain one to three views that can be chained together to create complex, non-linear workflows.
 Read our modals overview to learn more.

 Apps can only create modals in response to user invocation.
-A user can invoke your app through interactive features like shortcuts.
-Read our guide to using modals to find out more.
+A user can invoke your app through interactive features such as shortcuts.

 Each view in a modal can be composed using Block Kit layout blocks and elements.
 Our guide to building block layouts will help you learn how.

 App-published messages are dynamic yet transient spaces.
 They allow users to complete workflows among their Slack conversations.